MECA-SNAKE/flipper-snake/README.md

 ![Alt Text](docs/electronic.png)

 #### 1. Placing the Battery

-Our original plan involved the use of three Lipo batteries 7.4V, which required careful consideration in terms of placement and accessibility.
-To accommodate these batteries securely, we designed three additional pieces with built-in holders.
-This design modification ensured that the batteries were not only firmly secured within the snake but also easily replaceable when needed.
-After a long discussion with members of the DLL building and professor Koch, we kept only 1 of them since putting them in parallel to have bigger current wasn’t something easy and could have damaged the batteries.
-Since these batteries are designed to supply a large amount of current in a small amount of time, this was not a bad choice.
+Initially, our plan involved utilizing three 7.4V Lipo batteries, which necessitated careful consideration regarding their placement and accessibility.
+To securely accommodate these batteries, we devised three additional pieces with integrated holders.
+This design adaptation ensured that the batteries were not only firmly held within the snake but also easily replaceable when required.
+However, following an extensive discussion with members of the DLL building and Professor Koch, we made the decision to reduce the battery count to just one.
+The consideration was primarily due to the challenges associated with parallel connection to achieve a higher current output, which could potentially risk damaging the batteries.
+Given that these batteries are specifically designed to deliver a significant amount of current within a short duration, opting for a single battery proved to be a prudent choice

 ![Alt Text](docs/battery.png)